Sometimes good material just presents itself.

 I met Jesse Jackson in, of all places, Copenhagen, Denmark in 1996.
 I was on a business trip for the company I worked for at the time and Jesse was at an international symposium for humanity….or some such conference.
 We were staying at the same hotel and I bumped into him in front of the hotel when I was returning from some night entertainment.
 I introduced myself and told him I was from Kenosha, Wisconsin, just north of Chicago.
 “Wisconsin…I know where that is” Jesse said as he shook my hand.

 Some years ago I worked for a company called Jacobsen Textron.
 Jacobsen was in the business of making turf care equipment.
 They specialized in servicing the golf industry.
 One piece of equipment they offered was a small utility vehicle for use on golf courses.
 A problem with the utility vehicle surfaced when Jack Nicklaus called.
 The vehicle was designed for power, and as such was robust; but noisy.
-Nicklaus complained that the golfers on the courses he was involved with were complaining about the excess noise.
+Nicklaus reported that golfers on the courses he was involved with were complaining about the excess noise.
 A team at Jacobsen was formed to address the problem.
 I was assigned to the team to represent the purchasing department, which was responsible for the procurement of all purchased components for the vehicle; the gears being among them.

 The problem turned out to be an engineering design.
 The gears on the vehicle used a common straight or spur gear set, which although robust transmitted a significant amount of noise.
 The engineers on the team designed a new gear train which used helical gears.
 Helical gears were strong, quiet…and costly to manufacture.
 The supplier was given the new design and came back with a long lead time for delivery of the new gears.
 The orders were placed and management was advised of the status.